 As followers of Jesus we are called to follow his example and accept a share in the cross.
-The Twenty-second Sunday in Ordinary Time, Year A, Intermediate

-Twenty-second Sunday in Ordinary Time, Year A, Intermediate - RCLB Lectionary cross, an ancient method of suffering and death, is also a sign of victory over death and new life for the Christian.
+The cross, an ancient method of suffering and death is also a sign of victory over death and new life for the Christian.

 Suffering is part of life.
 Our faith tells us that when we suffer we can find strength in the power of God who lifted Jesus from the cross.
-John Paul II writes that Jesus takes our suffering and changes it to strength.
+John Paul II writes about Jesus who takes our suffering and changes it to strength.
 Jesus keeps those who are hurting close to him.